I've been thinking about some of the typical things you see on an Ecuador bus trip. Some are funny, some not so funny.

-On buses without a bathroom, just ask the driver to stop.
+On buses without a bathroom (or if the bathroom is out of order), just ask the driver to stop.
 They will.
 Sometimes they gripe about it a bit, but they would rather stop than have to clean a seat up.
 And you're usually not the only one thinking a bathroom would be nice.
 Often half the bus gets off.
 If someone does have the bus stop, take advantage of the opportunity.

 Some of the roads of Ecuador can be pretty curvy.
 I've found that the nice smooth roads combined with the curves is a perfect recipe for motion sickness.
 I can usually make it home by opening windows and I always carry a sucker in my stash.
 But if you ever are desperate yell "Funda!" and the driver's helper will run back with a plastic barf bag.